Douglas Francis Jerrold: Publishing

 Jerrold became a director of Eyre & Spottiswoode in 1929, chairman in 1945 and retired in 1958.
 Between 1944 and 1948, Graham Greene was his director, in charge of the fiction list.

 Politics

 Jerrold was at his core a Tory and was hopeful of a career in politics, but he was critical of the alliance between the Conservative Party and big business; he felt that the party had become too nakedly capitalist.
 His views were not popular with the party leadership, and in 1931, Jerrold's hopes of a parliamentary seat were dashed by Central Office.

+In 1930 Jerrold published a pamphlet, The Lie about the War.
+This publication attacked the depiction of the First World War in contemporary literature.
+Jerrold argued in the pamphlet that the First World War had been both a necessary war and a just war, despite the terrible suffering that it had entailed.
+Jerrold's pamphlet singled out the work of Ernest Hemingway, Richard Aldington, Robert Graves and Henri Barbusse for censure, claiming such works gave a misleading picture of military life.
+By contrast, Jerrold praised Undertones of War by Edmund Blunden as a realistic and admirable account of the conflict.

 The English Review and the New English Review

 Sidelined in mainstream politics, Jerrold became editor of The English Review, which he ran from 1931 to 1935.
 He advocated "real Toryism as opposed to the plutocratic Conservatism represented by the official party", under the relatively liberal leadership of Stanley Baldwin.
 He was a romantic anticapitalist and a devout Roman Catholic who was strongly attracted to the fascism of Mussolini's Italy, the Catholic nationalism of Franco, and the rule of Antonio Salazar in Portugal as well as to that of Engelbert Dollfuss in Austria.
 In addition, Jerrold, unlike his English Review colleague, the historian Sir Charles Petrie, was an imperialist who was opposed to Britain's policy in India, which had recognised the inevitability of self-rule.
 Moreover, Jerrold favoured a greatly-strengthened executive government at home, if not an outright dictatorship.
 If not a fascist, Jerrold was undeniably sympathetic to fascism.

 On 21 November 1933, Jerrold's English Review hosted a dinner, presided over by Lord Carson, which was intended to be the climax of Jerrold's campaign for a new corporatist approach to government.
 However, the dinner was not as successful as Jerrold hoped.
 The 350 guests were united in their opposition to the National Government but otherwise held divergent views.
 Soon afterwards, Jerrold gave his views on parliamentary democracy: